nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 Each Zemanta One user can perform a maximum of 20 requests per second to the Zemanta One API.
 In case that limit is crossed, the API will start responding with HTTP status 429 (Too Many Requests).
+We suggest the implementation of client side request rate limiting and graceful handling of HTTP status 429 responses.

 ## Authentication